Maaka Pohatu

 Maaka Pohatu is a New Zealand actor and musician.
-Pohatu is also a founding member of Māori showband the Modern Māori Quartet.
+He is also a founding member of Māori showband the Modern Māori Quartet.
 He co-wrote and performed songs, with the other band members, for the Modern Māori Quartet's debut album That's Us!
 (2017).

 Pohatu co-stars on the New Zealand mockumentary comedy horror television series Wellington Paranormal, part of the What We Do in the Shadows franchise.
-In 2018, Maaka along with other members of Modern Māori Quartet, began touring their cabaret show Modern Māori Quartet: Two Worlds.
+In 2018, Pohatu, along with other members of Modern Māori Quartet, began touring their cabaret show Modern Māori Quartet: Two Worlds.
 Pohatu co-hosted Māori Television's My Party Song as part of the Modern Māori Quartet.
-He has had featured roles in the films Two Little Boys (2012) and Poi E (2016).
+He had featured roles in the films Two Little Boys (2012) and Poi E (2016).

 Early life

 Pohatu was born in Dunedin, New Zealand and is of Māori (Ngāi Tāmanuhiri, Ngāti Apa, Ngāti Tūwharetoa) descent.
-Maaka is a graduate of Toi Whakaari: New Zealand Drama School (Te Kura Toi Whakaari ō Aotearoa) earning a Bachelor of Performing Arts (Acting) in 2005.
+He is a graduate of Toi Whakaari: New Zealand Drama School (Te Kura Toi Whakaari ō Aotearoa), earning a Bachelor of Performing Arts (Acting) in 2005.